 Some people cried on the crowded street below.
 Uncertain if the Empire State Building was designed to implode like the WTC, we ushered everyone to Bryant Park, eight blocks away on 42nd Street.
 I wondered which way the majestic Empire State Building would fall and if eight blocks was far enough.
 My innocence was long since gone.
 I knew everything around me was vulnerable.
 The bomb scare turned out to be a cruel hoax.

-I’ve found it difficult t o concentrate in the days since the tragedy.
+I’ve found it difficult to concentrate in the days since the tragedy.
 It doesn’t help that even now, five days after the attack, smoke covers the horizon as a vivid reminder.

 When I first visited New York twenty-one years ago, I was intimidated.
 I thought New Yorkers were tough and hard, and the city seemed overwhelming.
-In the years since then I’ve learned that the New Yorker stereotype isn’t accurate.
-The people here do tend to be tough, but they’re also caring, friendly and proud.
+In the years since I’ve learned the New Yorker stereotype isn’t accurate.
+People here do tend to be tough, but they’re also caring, friendly and proud.
 What I’ve seen the past few days makes me appreciate New Yorkers in a different way.
 Like me, people tend to be in shock over what happened and what so many witnessed firsthand.
 But I haven’t heard anyone say, “Why me?”
 People didn’t wait to be told what to do.
 They showed up to volunteer by the thousands.
 There was no whining or bitching.
 In fact, the most common thing I hear people talking about is rebuilding the World Trade Center — and, of course, killing Osama Bin Laden.

 The evening after the attacks I walked as far south as the police allowed, to Houston Street.
 The cops were no nonsense and grim as they blocked people from going further.
 I saw a procession of at least 50 ambulances racing to area hospitals.
 I stood outside of St. Vincent’s, the hospital nearest to the WTC.
 Strained looking doctors came out into the street for fresh air and to talk to reporters.
 Cops joked nervously.
 Each time an ambulance arrived, people cheered.
 I walked to the West Side Highway and watched an endless stream of rescue and military vehicles racing south toward the smoldering ruins.